opendocsg/slw-judgments-backfill/2014_SGHC_37/report.md

 **Sundaresh Menon CJ:**

-1       This was an appeal brought by Muhammad Saiful bin Ismail (“the appellant”) against the decision of the District Judge (“the DJ”) in _Public Prosecutor v Muhammad Saiful bin Ismail_ [2013] SGDC 313 (“the GD”).
+1       This was an appeal brought by Muhammad Saiful bin Ismail (“the appellant”) against the decision of the District Judge (“the DJ”) in _Public Prosecutor v Muhammad Saiful bin Ismail_ <span class="citation">[2013] SGDC 313</span> (“the GD”).
 The appellant pleaded guilty on 21 August 2013 to the following charges:

  (a) trafficking 0.26g of methamphetamine, a Class A Controlled Drug, an offence under s 5(1) (a) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“the MDA”) read with s 5(2) of the same Act and punishable under s 33;